 With over 13 million printed volumes, the University of Illinois Library is the largest public university research library in the United States.
 A wide array of departmental libraries—some physical, some virtual—meet the information needs of scholars in every discipline.

-The LIS LIbrary is managed by Daniel Tracy (MS '12), interim library and information science and research support services librarian, with assistance from Sandy Wolf (MS '93), library operations associate.
+The LIS Library is managed by Daniel Tracy (MS '12), visiting librarian for library and information science.

 Spring 2016 LIS Library office hours: January 25 - May 2